shamimshihab/Paint-Stock-Status-App/README.md

 # Paint Stock Status App

-The Paint Stock Status App is a full-stack application designed to streamline the management of paint stock within a paint company.
-This application facilitates efficient tracking and updating of paint stock levels .The deployed application can be accssed at https://paint-stock-app-deploy.vercel.app/.
+The Paint Stock Status App is a full-stack application designed to streamline the management of paint color stock within a paint company.
+This application facilitates efficient tracking and updating of paint color stock levels .The deployed application can be accssed at https://paint-stock-app-deploy.vercel.app/.

 ## Technology Used In This Project: